The measure transfer for subshifts induced by a morphism of free monoids: Introduction

 \begin{thm} Let $\sigma: \cal A^* \to \cal B^*$ be a non-erasing morphism of free monoids on finite alphabets, and let $X \subset \cal A^\Z$ be any subshift.

 If the map induced by $\sigma$ on the shift-orbits of $X$ is injective, then the measure transfer map $\sigma_X^\cal M: \cal M(X) \to \cal M(\sigma(X))$ is injective. \end{thm}

-To be specific, we'd like to note that the hypothesis ``injectivity on the set of shift-orbits of $X$'' is strictly weaker than ``recognizable in $X$'', and strictly stronger than ``recognizable for aperiodic points in $X$" (see Proposition \ref{6.3} and the discussion around it).
-The last condition doesn't suffice to deduce the conclusion of the above Theorem \ref{1n.inj} (see Remark \ref{8n.7}).
+To be specific, we'd like to note that the hypothesis ``injectivity on the set of shift-orbits of $X$'' is strictly weaker than ``recognizable in $X$'', and strictly stronger than ``recognizable for aperiodic points in $X$".
+Also, the converse to the conclusion of Theorem \ref{1n.inj} does not hold in full generality.
+Furthermore, the two properties ``recognizable for aperiodic points in $X$" and ``injectivity of the induced measure transfer map'' are logically independent.
+The implications among all of these properties and their refusals are conveniently summarized in Fig. 1, and an exhaustive discussion with proofs and counter-examples is given in Section \ref{sec:5d}.

 To terminate this introduction, we'd like to list some incidents where our readers may already have encountered the measure transfer map, perhaps ``disguised'' in a different setting or language:

 \begin{example} (1) Let $S$ be a compact surface with non-empty boundary, and $\tau \subset S$ a train track that fills $S$ and satisfies the usual conditions on its complementary components (see for instance \cite{Kap09} for details).
 Then a proper choice of arcs $\alpha_1, \ldots, \alpha_d$ transverse to $\tau$ gives rise to intervals with the following property: Any oriented geodesic lamination $\Lambda \subset S$, for which we assume that it can be isotoped into an interval-fibered neighborhood $\cal N(\tau)$ of $\tau$ in such a way that $\Lambda$ becomes transverse to all interval fibers, defines an interval exchange transformation system (IET) on the intervals $\alpha_k$, and thus a subshift $X_\Lambda \subset \cal A^\Z$ for $\cal A = \{\alpha_1, \ldots, \alpha_d\}$.
 Any transverse measure $\mu_\Lambda$ on $\Lambda$ defines an invariant measure $\mu$ on $X_\Lambda$.